bensig/benobi-one-src/content/about.md

 description = "about"
 +++

-### TL,DR (3rd person bio/summary)
+### TL,DR
-Ben Sigman is the CEO of [MakeSenseLabs](https://www.makesense.com/), a product development company that builds consumer-friendly blockchain solutions.
+Ben Sigman is the CEO of [Bitcoin Libre](https://www.bitcoinlibre.io) building a simple wallet for Bitcoin and Tether.
 He is also an advisor to the [Bitcoin Foundation](https://bitcoinfoundation.org/) and a founding member of [United Council of Rising Nations](https://unicorn.org) where he is working on [diplomacy and advocacy for Bitcoin and cryptoassets](https://benobi.one/initiatives/) in the developing world.

-He believes in human-centric technologies that provide transparency, data control, and alignment among all participants - through tokenized systems and incentives.
+He believes in human-centric technologies that provide transparency, data control, and alignment among all participants through tokenized systems and incentives.
 He has been working in technology for over 20 years as a systems engineer, developer, and entreprenuer.
 His mission is to create freedom, privacy, and fun in the universe - and of course, to defeat the [Galactic Empire](https://www.youtube.com/watch?v=nXf4ijlTOgQ).

 Building and teaching others about technology has been a lifelong passion and he continues to immerse himself deeply into these incredible projects.

-Benobi’s interests include good discourse, human connection, research, everything Linux & web related, piano, air quality, family, dogs, space, chess, and product development.

 ### Deeper Details